wp-plugins/multi-column-tag-map/readme.txt

 Multi-column Tag Map displays a columnized  and alphabetical (English) listing of all tags, categories or single taxonomies used in your site similar to the index pages of a book.
 This makes it easier for your visitors to quickly search for topics that might intrest them.

 = Features =
-* Can be set to display all tags, all categories or single taxonomies
+* Can be set to display all tags, all categories, all pages or single taxonomies
+* Can also list child categories
 * Alphabetically lists all tags used in the site
 * Display tags in one to five columns
 * The initial amount of tags from each letter can be limited